Co-Parent Communication Scripts That Reduce Fights

 What do I do when my co-parent ignores my messages entirely?

 They work especially well with a high-conflict co-parent because they give that person less material to react to.
 The shorter and more factual your messages, the fewer emotional hooks are available.
-You can't control their behavior, but you can control the inputs.

 How do I respond when my co-parent brings up our past relationship during a logistics conversation?